 Surfshark also has some excellent advanced features.
 These include:

-CleanWeb, an ad, tracker, and malware domain blocker that is similar to Atlas VPN’s Tracker Blocker.
+CleanWeb, is an ad, tracker, and malware domain blocker that is similar to Atlas VPN’s Tracker Blocker.
 Like Tracker Blocker, CleanWeb can only protect data that passes through a Surfshark VPN server

 SurfsharkOne is the name for a set of features that, like CleanWeb, extend beyond strictly VPN functionality.
 At the time of this review, SurfsharkOne had three components: